vmallet/ida-plugins/README.md

 * [IDA IPython](https://github.com/james91b/ida_ipython): This is a plugin to embed an IPython kernel in IDA Pro.
 The Python ecosystem has amazing libraries (and communities) for scientific computing.
 IPython itself is great for exploratory data analysis.
 Using tools such as the IPython notebook make it easy to share code and explanations with rich media.
 IPython makes using IDAPython and interacting with IDA programmatically really fun and easy.<br>
 _Updated: 2017 08 05 &nbsp;&nbsp; Language: C++_

+* [ida-kallsyms](https://github.com/mephi42/ida-kallsyms): IDA script for parsing kallsyms.<br>
+_Updated: 2020 11 28 &nbsp;&nbsp; Language: Python_

 * [IDAKern](https://github.com/NyaMisty/ida_kern): Raw IDA Kernel API for IDAPython: An IDAPython wrapper for IDA Pro's kernel dll.<br>
 _Updated: 2022 04 10 &nbsp;&nbsp; Language: Python_

 * [IDA Key Checker](https://github.com/pr701/ida_key_checker): IDA Pro key checker tool, check IDA keys from the command line.<br>
 _Updated: 2021 09 22 &nbsp;&nbsp; Language: C++_

+* [idalink](https://github.com/zardus/idalink): Some glue facilitating remote use of IDA Python API. idalink works by spawning an IDA CLI session in the background (in a detached screen session), and connects to it using RPyC.<br>
+_Updated: 2020 07 14 &nbsp;&nbsp; Language: Python_

 * [IDAMagicStrings](https://github.com/joxeankoret/idamagicstrings): An IDA Python plugin to extract information from string constants.
 The current version of the plugin is able to:
   * Display functions to source files relationships (in a tree and in a plain list, a chooser in IDA language).